Kitchen Renovation Vancouver

 Contingency Planning for Concealed Conditions

 Older homes routinely reveal concealed issues during demolition—rotted framing, outdated wiring, plumbing leaks, or mold.
-We recommend 15-20% contingency budgets for homes over 40 years old to address unforeseen conditions without project delays or financing scrambles.
+We recommend 15-20% contingency budgets for homes over 40 years old to address unforeseen conditions.

 Cost drivers specific to Vancouver kitchen renovations: